-Well, perception differs from person to person depending on the maturity and experience gained in the life so far.
+Well, perception differs from person to person depending on the maturity and experience gained in life so far.

-Similarly, in face-to-face interview, the selections of the candidate differ according to the perception of the interviewer.
+Similarly, in a face-to-face interview, the selections of the candidate differ according to the perception of the interviewer.
 Even when you think that you are giving your best, it may not impress the interviewee.

 In certain cases, the subjectivity may differ on the basis of astronomy, philosophy, sociology, psychology, etc.

 For example, people who are obsessed with zodiac signs may conclude that a Scorpio is not applicable as they are secretive.
 So, no matter what mode of an interview is selected, the subjectivity of the organization matters.

 Thus, it is advisable for the large-scale company’s benefit that they should implement more than one technique in the recruiting process to ensure the correct decision.